yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

 * Add the `ViewPatterns` language extension.

+### Persistent 2.1 library support

+The persistent and persistent-template libraries should support any kind of Key type that you need.
+The persistent-sqlite backend has fully implemented these features.

+* persistent-postgres and persitent-mysql don't yet support changing the type of the id field
+* persistent-mongoDB does not yet support composite primary keys
+* persistent-redis is in the process of being upgraded to 2.1
+* There are several other persistent packages out there that I have not had the chance to check on yet.
+Feel free to ask for help.

+All of the above packages except persistent-mysql are being well maintained, but just developing new features at their own pace. persistent-mysql is in the need of a dedicated maintainer.

 ### Persistent 2.1: dealing with more complex changes

 The big change to Persistent is that now that the Key type is now flexible.